gee creek

 How to be Safe When You Hike

 I cannot stress this enough.
 Don’t do something you’re not comfortable with.
-I would have loved to go past this point to see the main attraction, but saftey was an issue.
+I would have loved to go past this point to see the main attraction, but safety was an issue.
 If you FEEL unsafe at some point while hiking, then you ARE unsafe.
 Just because others can get past an obstacle doesn’t mean you can too.
 In fact, many people choose this spot to turn around, we weren’t the only ones.
-This is crucial to understand because hiking is dangerous and you need to be confident in your skills.
+This is crucial to understand because hiking can be dangerous and you need to be confident in your skills.
 If you cannot confidently cross a point and there’s potential for injury, DON’T DO IT.
 That’s how people get seriously injured or even killed.

 Now that I’ve scared you, let me reiterate that this spot is not impassible.
-In fact, I would have done it fine but I didn’t feel safe going ahead by myself so I chose not to.
+In fact, I would have done it, but I didn’t feel safe going ahead by myself so I chose not to.
 Trust your own judgement when it comes to hiking so that you stay safe.
 And remember there’s no shame in staying alive and unhurt!

 Where is Gee Creek?